Bus carrying children crashes in Mexico, 8 dead

-MEXICO CITY (Reuters) - A bus carrying kindergarten children on a day trip to a crocodile farm in western Mexico crashed on Wednesday, killing at least eight people and injuring about 20, police said.
+MEXICO CITY, June 13 (Reuters) - A bus carrying kindergarten children on a day trip to a crocodile farm in western Mexico crashed on Wednesday, killing at least eight people and injuring about 20, police said.

 The publicly operated minibus struck a building near a bend in the road in the state of Michoacan, but the cause of the accident was not immediately clear.